The Risks of AI-Generated Content and How To Address Them

 Lack of transparency

-Be transparent about AI using people's personal data, particularly in customer-facing applications like chatbots.
+Be transparent about AI using people's personal data, particularly in customer-facing applications like AI chatbots.
 Inform customers when AI is being used and provide options for human interaction when necessary.
 Another AI safety best practice is to tell stakeholders and users about your data privacy and risk management policies, including those regarding cybersecurity.

 Copyright infringement

-Another ethical consideration of using AI-generated content is that AI models may use copyrighted material in their training data without permission.
+Another ethical consideration of using AI-generated text is that AI models may use copyrighted material in their training data without permission.
 Consider if the AI output references copyrighted material and evaluate usage rights before publishing.

 Low-quality content